conda/conda-docs/docs/source/user-guide/tasks/manage-environments.rst

    NOTE: Replace ``myenv`` with the name of the environment.

 #.
-Verify that the new environment was installed correctly:
+Verify that the new environment was installed correctly, active environment is shown with '*':

    .. code::

-      conda list
+      conda env list

 Cloning an environment